A swashbuckling play of ideas

 The School and the Royal Shakespeare Company

 “The roots of the MIT and RSC project were back sometime between 1999 and 2000 when the Royal Shakespeare Company approached MIT,” remembers Professor Henderson.
 “They had heard about MIT of course—and learned of Peter Donaldson’s online Shakespeare Archive, a premier attempt to do digital Shakespeare—and were interested in a new vision of technology and some form of collaboration.”
 MIT Corporation Chairman Dana Mead introduced the two organizations, and Associate Provost Philip Khoury (then Dean of the School), supported a collaboration.

 In 2000, a flotilla of RSC luminaries—Adrian Noble, artistic director at the time; Michael Boyd, assistant artistic director, and Tom Piper, its visual designer—came to MIT.
-The RSC visitors were disappointed to find that MIT lacks a laboratory for performance, but were attracted by the enthusiasm and intellectual fire-power of the faculty and the exchange of ideas, and above all by the phenomenon of world-class humanities and arts disciplines taught in the context of a scientific institution.
-The RSC leaders, connoisseurs of ideas, saw the school as a laboratory for the formulation and dramatic presentation of great ideas.
+The RSC visitors were attracted by the intellectual fire-power of the faculty and by the phenomenon of world-class humanities and arts disciplines taught in the context of a scientific institution.
+The RSC leadership saw the school as a laboratory for the formulation and dramatic presentation of great ideas.